 Day 2: Fitzgerald River to Cape Le Grand National Park

-Travel about 250 km (2.5 hours) today and camp at Cape Le Grand, which has toilet and shower facilities.
+Swag camping at Lucky Bay in Cape Le Grand National Park, which has toilet and shower facilities.

 Day 3: Cape Le Grand National Park